By Daria Bachmann. This post on climbing Mt Whitney in a day contains affiliate links to trusted partners!

 And although it’s a challenging hike, you don’t need any mountaineering skills.

 Climbing Mount Whitney In One Day: What You Need To Know

-Taking on the famous hike to Mount Whitney — one of the best hikes in the Sierra Nevada mountain range —requires a permit.
+Taking on the famous hike to Mount Whitney — one of the best hikes in the Sierra Nevada mountain range and one of the best treks in the world —requires a permit.

 Permits are awarded on a random basis through a special lottery that takes place every year and costs $15 per person to apply.